SuperNova76/TopCPToolKit/docs/settings/overlap.md

 Name in YAML: **OverlapRemoval**

 `selectionName`
-:   name of the block config, useful to distinguish the various blocks if different overlap removal strategies are set up.
-The default is `''` (empty string).
+:   name of the common selection to which to append the OR decision, needed to distinguish between the various overlap removal strategies that may be set up.
+The default is `''` (empty string), which applies the OR decision to the entire input containers.

 `inputLabel`
 :   any possible label used to pick up the selected objects with.
 This should not be a label already used elsewhere, e.g. `preselectOR`.
 The default is `''` (emptry string).